 The following is the full statement by the National Director of Prosecutions on the matter State versus Zuma and others:

 It was then and it still is difficult for me to comprehend that which is set out below could have happened.
+The painful facts that I am about to put before you have serious implications for the integrity and independence of the NPA especially regarding the prosecution of Mr Zuma.

 We believe that it is vital that the NPA must expose this conduct and deal with the consequences as honestly and constructively as possible if it is to have any chance of rebuilding its credibility and integrity.
 Our democracy will have to find ways to learn from this bitter experience and to build a stronger and more independent NPA.